Reading

 The teaching program and reading books are grouped in a developing order based on the order of sounds introduced in synthetic phonics programs.

-Books will be changed regularly and children will need to have read their books at least three times at home.
+Books will be changed weekly and children will need to have read their books at least three times at home.
 They will be heard reading aloud by an adult in school before their books are changed.
+Books will be changed on a Thursday.

 Active Reading

-At Woodlands Academy children are taught a balance of reading strategies through whole class Active Reading sessions.
+At Woodlands Academy, in Key Stage Two and from Term 4 in Year 2 children are taught a balance of reading strategies through whole class Active Reading sessions.

 Comprehensions